 PLS 380 Middle East Politics

 Courses of Instruction

 MES 201 - Introduction to the Middle East.
 An entry-level course, introducing students to the variety and complexity of the Middle East.
 The course provides a broad view of the region from the perspective of several disciplines and is especially suitable for students having little familiarity with the region.
-General Education Course CGE/B/World Perspectives.
+Fulfills Foundation - Historical Perspectives and Fulfills Cultures - World Perspectives.
 Three credits.
 Offered fall, winter and spring semesters.

 MES 380 - Can be repeated for credit when the topic differs.
 Variable credit.
 Special Topics in Middle East Studies.
 Consideration of selected topics not ordinarily dealt with in the regular curriculum.
 Topics will be determined by faculty interest and student request and announced in class schedule

 MES 399 - Independent Studies.
 Before registering, students must arrange for supervision by a Middle East Studies faculty member and submit a contract (available from the MES coordinator) specifying the topic and scope of the study.
 Instructor approval required prior to registration.
 One to three credits.
 Offered every semester.